 Levator scapulae muscle

-- Innervation: branches of the third and fourth cervical spinal nerves (C3, C4), and also the dorsal scapular nerve, which arises from the fifth cervical spinal nerve (C5).
+Innervation: anterior rami of the third and fourth cervical spinal nerves (C3, C4) and dorsal scapular nerve (it is a branch of the fifth cervical spinal nerve (C5)).

 Blood supply: dorsal scapular artery - a branch of either subclavian or transverse cervical artery.